 Dear Tim Schneider:

 The Oregon Department of Environmental Quality (DEQ) has completed a review of the available information for Joe Petro Exxon Service site, including the supplement investigation report entitled Vapor Intrusion Investigation of the Shady Cove Station & Country Store dated April 4th, 2025, which was submitted to DEQ by R&D Environmental Solutions LLC on your behalf.
-The Joe Petrol Exxon Service in Shady Cove address is 21825 Highway 62, Tax Lot 2700.
+The Joe Petro Exxon Service in Shady Cove address is 21825 Highway 62, Tax Lot 2700.

 DEQ has determined that remedial action to address environmental contamination at Joe Petro Exxon Service is complete, and no further action is required.
 This determination is a result of our evaluation and judgment based on the DEQ regulations and the facts as we now understand them including the following:

-• The site has historically operated as a gasoline service station.
-During the 1988 installation of four petroleum underground storage tanks (USTs), petroleum-contaminated soil was encountered, leading the Oregon Department of Environmental Quality (DEQ) to open Leaking Underground Storage Tank (LUST) project number 15-88-0125, also known as the Joe Petrol Exxon Service Station.
-DEQ determined the release originated from historic activities unrelated to the 1988 UST installation and issued a No Further Action (NFA) determination for the release in 1988.
+The site has historically operated as a gasoline service station, until [give year it stopped operating or month/year if known].
+During the 1988 installation of four petroleum underground storage tanks (USTs), petroleum-contaminated soil was encountered, leading the Oregon Department of Environmental Quality (DEQ) to open Leaking Underground Storage Tank (LUST) project number 15-88-0125, also known as the Joe Petrol Exxon Service.
+DEQ determined that the release did not present a significant health hazard and issued a No Further Action (NFA) determination for the site in 1989.

 • In June 2023, four USTs were decommissioned and removed: one 10,000-gallon diesel UST, one 10,000-gallon gasoline UST, one 6,000-gallon gasoline UST, and one 8,000-gallon gasoline UST.
-LUST 15-88-0125 was re-opened to evaluate a newly suspected source of contamination.

-• Petroleum-contaminated soil was identified in the immediate vicinity of the former UST pit.
-Groundwater contamination was also detected within the tank pit.
+Petroleum-contaminated soil and groundwater were identified in the immediate vicinity of the former UST pit.
+LUST 15-88-0025 was re-opened to evaluate the levels of contamination in accordance with current regulations.

-• Perched groundwater was encountered in the UST excavation pit.
-The water was pumped into a FRAC tank, aerated, and discharged into the sanitary sewer system in accordance with local discharge requirements.
-No recharge of groundwater was observed following dewatering.
+• Contaminated water was pumped from the UST pit into a FRAC tank, aerated, and discharged into the sanitary sewer system in accordance with local discharge requirements.
+No recharge of groundwater was observed following the pit dewatering.

-• Petroleum-contaminated soil remains in place in the vicinity of the former UST nest.
-The site no longer functions as a gas station.

 • The site is currently zoned General Commercial (G-C), which permits occupational and commercial land uses.
 Based on the limited extent and concentration of contamination, off-site migration is not anticipated.

 • Groundwater at the site is used for potable purposes due to regulatory and infrastructure limitations that prevent connection to the municipal water supply.
-Although the proximity of the drinking water well to the contamination source presents a potential exposure pathway, analytical testing of the well has shown no evidence of petroleum-related impacts.
+Although the proximity of the drinking water well to the contamination source presents a potential exposure pathway, analytical testing of the well has consistently shown no evidence of petroleum-related impacts.

 • Residential land use is not permitted under the current zoning designation; as such, the residential exposure pathway is considered incomplete.

+Petroleum-contaminated soil remains in place in the vicinity of the former UST nest, but the concentrations are below acceptable risk levels.

 • A vapor intrusion assessment was conducted in February 2025 to evaluate potential risks associated with subsurface vapor migration.
 Sub-slab soil gas sampling results were below DEQ’s risk-based concentrations (RBCs) for residential use.
 Site conditions, including oxygen levels and subsurface characteristics, support natural attenuation of petroleum hydrocarbons.
 Based on these findings, DEQ considers the vapor intrusion pathway to be closed.